Lock Up (2020 film): Production

 The film production began in 2019 and was supposed to be the feature film debut of television actress Vani Bhojan; however, Meeku Maathrame Cheptha (2019) ended up releasing first.
 The film is produced by actor Nithin Sathya and is about two corrupt policemen played by Vaibhav and Venkat Prabhu.
 Nithin Sathya had previously worked with Vaibhav and Venkat Prabhu in Chennai 600028 II.
 The title Lock Up was chosen because the film is about a police lock-up and is based on several true incidents.
 This venture was promoted as the first film in which Vaibhav plays a police officer although he played a police officer in Taana (2020).
 Venkat Prabhu portrays the antagonist for the first time in his career.

 Soundtrack

+The soundtrack consists of one song composed by Arrol Corelli.

 Release

-Lock Up was released on 14 August 2020 on the over-the-top (OTT) media service ZEE5.
+Lock Up was released on 14 August 2020 on the streaming service ZEE5.
 It was initially scheduled for a theatrical release in November 2019 after post-production work had been completed.
-However, the delay of the film and subsequent COVID-19 pandemic meant that the theatrical release was dropped in favour of an OTT release.
+However, the delay of the film and subsequent COVID-19 pandemic meant that the theatrical release was dropped in favour of a direct-to-streaming release.